Terms and conditions

 Inquiring about these Practices

-Any questions, comments, concerns or complaints you may have regarding the administration of the Privacy Act and privacy policies regarding Infrastructure Canada's Access to Information and Privacy Coordinator by email to email@example.com, by calling 613-960-9622 or writing to:
+Any questions, comments, concerns or complaints you may have regarding the administration of the Privacy Act and privacy policies regarding Infrastructure Canada's website, please contact our Access to Information and Privacy Coordinator by email at email@example.com or writing to:

 180 Kent Street, Suite 1100